pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 The export will have one folder per original recording using the following naming scheme:
 ```<recording name>-<start of recording ID>```

-Each folder contains gaze overlay videos of the sections belonging to the coresponding recordings.
+Each folder contains gaze overlay videos of the sections belonging to the corresponding recordings.
 The video files are named
 ```<beginning of section ID>_<start time>-<end time>.mp4```
 where the times are in seconds relative to the recording start.

 ## Raw Data Exporter
 Using the Raw Data Exporter you can get access to all your recording data in convenient CSV and MP4 format directly from Pupil Cloud.
-Easily export entire projects and extend your analysis with your own custom tools (R, Python, etc.) or third party analysis platforms.
-In addition to the raw recording data it also includes event annotations you have added post-hoc.
+Easily export entire projects and extend your analysis with your own custom tools (R, Python, etc.) or third-party analysis platforms.
+In addition to the raw recording data, it also includes event annotations you have added post-hoc.

 Currently, the events used for defining this enrichment are fixed to `recording.begin` and `recording.end`.
 It is not possible to limit the export range using other events similar to other enrichments.

 ### Export Format
 #### sections.csv
-This file contains an overview on the sections that were generated from this enrichment.
+This file contains an overview of the sections that were generated from this enrichment.

 | Field | Description |